BenjiKCF/Neural-Net-with-Financial-Time-Series-Data/README.md

 This script downloads the data of stock or indexes from the online provider, form a pandas DataFrame that contains open, high, low, close and is compatible with the TensorFlow library and Keras.
 The prediction is based on the open, high, low in the same day to predict the adjusted close price in the very last minute or hour.
 (This method maybe inappropriate because the high and low data may not be available until the very end of the day, new version of prediction will be provided to address this problem.)
 Finally, apply a neural network to it.
 Finally, a visualized graph will be presented to compare the accuracy of it.t.

+# Disadvantage of this model:
+I believe in the  efficient market hypothesis (EMH) that price cannot be predicted based on previous price.
+And this model is breaking the rule of it since it uses high, low data in the same day, which should be a future data.
+I wish to improve it if I can get my hands on hourly market data from 9:30 to 16:00.

+# Future improvement:
+1. Hourly data for this model.
+2. Uses more fundamental data to predict the price of stock.
+3. Sentiment analysis
+4. Train the model with 3000 US stocks.
+5. Deep Q learning for portfolio optimization and risk
+6. Regularization will be added to avoid overfitting.
+7. Quantopian Zipline will be used for backtesting
+8. Auto selection for the best hyperparameter

 # Result:
 Lastest LSTM model result for 7 years of testing data that has not been trained: